+What does the process of a “typical” injury action through litigation look like for clients?
+This three part series will help describe what to expect.
 What follows is the first step to describing how personal injury action develops from the accident scene onwards until the end of the settlement of the file.
 This will help inform you what to expect in the settlement process.
 In this post, the Treatment Phase.

 Document Symptoms and Treatments

 Unfortunately, no matter who you see for medical care, they may not record all of your symptoms.
 I have had doctors say to me they don’t have time to transcribe everything you say.
 They will write down what they believe are the most important things.
 Keep in mind, not all of your symptoms appear in the first day or two.
 It may take longer for important symptoms to appear.
 I have also heard many other treatment providers (such as physiotherapists, massage therapists, and chiropractors) similarly tell me that their job is not to write down everything that they hear.
 They explain that their job is to listen and try to present the best course of action while your injuries are at their most ‘acute’.